FriendsOfShopware/friendsofshopware.github.io/README.md

 FriendsOfShopware is a group of developers who have banded together to build solid, well tested Shopware Plugins using modern coding standards.

 # How do I get in touch?
-Several of us hang out in shopware gitter channel.
-We've also got our own gitter channel.
-Finally if you want to ask for a vote (for example to propose a new topic/plugin) create a issue on the https://github.com/FriendsOfShopware/friendsofshopware.github.com repo
+Several of us hang out in [Shopware's gitter channel](https://gitter.im/shopware/shopware).
+We also have our own gitter channel.
+Finally if you want to ask for a vote (for example to propose a new topic/plugin) create a issue in our [repository](https://github.com/FriendsOfShopware/friendsofshopware.github.com).

 # Rules